Taffs Well A.F.C.: Colours

 The predominant club colours are yellow and black.
 The strip typically has a yellow top, with the shorts normally black.
 The colours of blue, green and pink have been mainly used in the away strips.

 Stadium

-Taffs Well play their home games at the Rhiw'r Ddar Stadium in Taffs Well.
+Taffs Well play their home games at the Rhiw'r Ddar Stadium in Taff's Well.
 It is currently known as the Gentles Construction Stadium due to a sponsorship deal.
 The 3000 capacity stadium was expanded to include two new stands between 2014 and 2017.